Skills for Prosperity Kenya

 Led by Dr Fereshte Goshtasbpour, a team of experts from IET are implementing the capacity building programme, with Prof Rebecca Ferguson, Dr Beck Pitt and Dr Simon Cross working to develop the capacity strengthening response plans, training content and assessment and evaluation to help strengthen existing digital online education capacity and inclusivity, across the 37 selected public universities.

 The project is managed by Olivier Biard (Global Development, Knowledge Exchange and Research), Programme Manager, drawing on international development and project management capabilities and expertise in the Global Development, Knowledge Exchange and Research, ensuring project planning, implementation, compliance and accountability to partners and funder.

 The following case studies show feedback from participants of the Skills for Prosperity Kenya programme, who have taken part in the online capacity development training led by IET.
-These seven case studies include a short biography of the participants, their self-reported scores for different digital skills (before and after the training), and a quotation from participants that reflects on the impact of training, and considers future plans to implement what they have learned.
+These ten case studies include a short biography of the participants, their self-reported scores for different digital skills (before and after the training), and a quotation from participants that reflects on the impact of training, and considers future plans to implement what they have learned.

 - Case study one: Lecturer, Agricultural Sciences, Female